Generalised Linear Models in Deep Bayesian RL with Learnable Basis Functions: Appendix

-We list all hyperparameters of \nom in the following table.
 We use the same hyperparameters for both ML10 and ML45.

 { \nom is rather efficient in both time and memory.
-Although all of our experiments are run using A100, we have tested that \nom can run fast on much lower-end GPUs with $8\text{GB}$ memory, such as RTX 3070, with each run costing less than $2$ hours.
-The runtime does not vary too much with changes in $D_T$ and $D_R$, due to the quadratic online inference complexity. }
+Although all of our experiments are run using A100, we have tested that \nom can run fast on much lower-end GPUs with $8\text{GB}$ memory, such as RTX 3070, with each run costing less than $3$ hours.
+The runtime does not vary much with changes in $D_T$ and $D_R$, despite the quadratic online inference complexity. }